Why Invest at All?

 - We are geographically isolated and often left off the map.

 - Our economy is highly dependent on primary industry, such as farming and forestry.

 - And in the future, our ageing population will have a large burden on our government

-So if you are investing for the long term, for longer than 5 years, then investing overseas should be considered.
+So if you invest for the long term, for longer than 5 years, then investing overseas should be considered.
 This will help diversify your investment portfolio to another level.

 This is not to say that there is an economy without risk.
 In fact, many other economies face the same risks as New Zealand, especially the burden of ageing populations.
 But investing in several economies will shield you against one of those economy tanking.

-Economic risk is also when there are other economies which are outperforming your own economy.
-This cause you to miss out on potentially higher returns.
+Economic risk is also when other economies are outperforming your own economy—this causes you to miss out on potentially higher returns.

 5. Currency Risk

 One thing to remember when investing overseas is that you will be exposing yourself to currency risk.
-When the New Zealand dollar weakens it talks more New Zealand dollars to buy imports, such as cars and goods.
-This affects consumers, but also affects company and businesses as their products or machinery used to create products has become more expensive.
+When the New Zealand dollar weakens, it talks more New Zealand dollars to buy imports, such as cars and goods.
+This affects consumers and affects company and businesses as their products or machinery used to create products have become more expensive.